laggardkernel/pipenv/README.md

 Using `pipenv --venv` searches venv could be more powerful, but it takes too much time at the same time, because 1) it searches recursively to parent folders, 2) both `pipenv --venv` and `pipenv shell` tries to looks for a venv, cost doubles.

-I decide to choose the simple.
+I decide to choose the first method -- it's simple and fast.

 ## Settings
 Auto switch virtual environments is **enabled by default** once working directory is changed, new shell window is enable, and a subshell is spawned.
 Use the following to disable this feature: